kura/kura.gg/content/python-platform-and-version-dependent-wheel-build-bot-proposal.rst

 After discussions with Jannis, I believe the simplest solution would likely be the best solution for this problem.
-As such, I feel that using a custom-build, lightweight solution makes more sense than using something like buildbot.
+As such, I feel that using a custom-built, lightweight solution makes more sense than using something like buildbot.

 Technology